szczurek-lab/seqme/docs/contributing.md

 in the root of the repository.
 Pre-commit will automatically download all dependencies when it is run for the first time.

-To run pre-commit without a calling `git commit`, do
+To run pre-commit without calling `git commit`, do

 ```bash
 pre-commit